Being Mexican

 This letter demonstrates how reliant Pima were on the missions in 1830.
 It shows that at this time People were still referring to Indians within Mexico by previously designated names and not yet as Mexicans.
 This letter also provides a Mexican perceived distinction between the Pima, living in river valleys and the Papago, living nomadically in the desserts.
 One more strength of the mission system is evidenced here, and that is its parishioners’ continued reliance.

 Although there were only four Missionaries in the Pimeria Alta at this time, they were attending to 22 named churches and missions and other “ranchos.”
 Most of these communities still exist today and some continued growing into cities.
-And they included: San Ignacio, Imuris, La Mesa, Terrenate, Santa Ana, San Lorenzo, Magdalena, Cocospera, Santa Cruz, Tubac, Tumacacori, San Xavier del Bac, Tucson Pueblito, Oquitoa, Atil, Santa Teresa, Tubutama, Saric, Caborca, Pitiquito, Bisanig and surrounding ranchos (McCarty 20).
+They included: San Ignacio, Imuris, La Mesa, Terrenate, Santa Ana, San Lorenzo, Magdalena, Cocospera, Santa Cruz, Tubac, Tumacacori, San Xavier del Bac, Tucson Pueblito, Oquitoa, Atil, Santa Teresa, Tubutama, Saric, Caborca, Pitiquito, Bisanig and surrounding ranchos (McCarty 20).
 The missions existed to reduce the Indians, in this case the Pimas’ reduction into towns and missions.
 This proves that these Indians did not disappear or get killed off.
 The mission system worked.
 It brought the Pima into towns and missions and was so successful that in 1830 all of these communities were still supporting their Pima converts.

 Why Dominating Colonial Powers Minimized Native American Population Size and Identity